mdang/ga-lessons/aws-alexa/README.md

 # WikiWiki

-Let's develop our own custom skill named **WikiWiki** that will enlighten us with a random article from Wikipedia whenever we ask for it.
+Let's develop our own custom skill named **WikiWiki** that will enlighten us with a random article from Wikipedia whenever someone asks for it.

 ## Design the Voice User Interface